dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_spline_type.rst

       Convert to a Bézier spline.

       .. note::

-         When converting from a NURBS spline to a Bézier spline, at least 6 points are needed.
-When the number of points is not a multiple of 3 a full conversion is not possible and the spline has to be truncated.
+         When converting from a NURBS spline to a Bézier spline, at least six points are needed.
+         When the number of points is not a multiple of three a full conversion is not possible and the spline has to be truncated.
    :NURBS:
       Convert to a NURBS spline.
    :Poly:
       Convert to a poly spline.

 Outputs
 =======

 Curve
-   Input geometry with updated curve component.
+   Standard curve output.